KSL Article- Connexions offers mental health support to individuals and businesses during the pandemicJun 05, 2020

 AMERICAN FORK — Michelle Bradley started experiencing depression sixteen years ago after the birth of her first child.
 The illness worsened after the births of her next two children.
 She tried every treatment she could think of, but after brief periods of respite, it would return to darken her life.

 Her husband had a coworker whose wife had experienced similar issues with mental illness, but she had found a program that gave her the tools to improve.
 It was called ConneXions.
 Desperate, Bradely decided to try it.

 Now, over a year later, Bradley’s mental health has improved dramatically.
 The program’s courses helped her reframe many of the issues in her life and realize and accept the things that were out of her control, including her family’s thoughts, feelings and actions.

-ConneXions, a mental heath counseling company based in American Fork, has courses for parenting, group coaching, one-on-one coaching sessions and workbooks for everything from self-love to sexuality, as well as free podcast episodes and blog posts about improving mental health.
+ConneXions, a mental heath counseling company based in American Fork, has courses for parenting, group training, one-on-one training sessions and workbooks for everything from self-love to sexuality, as well as free podcast episodes and blog posts about improving mental health.

 The company has created a community as a part of its program that organizes events and retreats.
 There is also a national phone network.
 Women call women; men call men.
 These calls involve validation, as well as helping others rethink their approach to a dilemma.

 At first, Bradley had a hard time connecting with these women because her depression made her withdraw.
 Baring her soul over the phone was not something she ever really did.
 But this network has played a big part in her recovery, especially during the current coronavirus pandemic.

 "The phone calls are the secret sauce to healing," Bradley said.
 "If I didn’t have this support system, I feel like this pandemic we’re all going through would be so much more mentally challenging."